 My preference has always been to keep it simple!
 All the apples are pulped, as when making juice, using the electric masher.
 The extracted juice is then poured into a variety of barrels, yeast added and a fermentation bubbler attached.

 Eventually the bubbling will stop indicating that the fermentation is complete.
 Some of the cider is decanted into “bag-in-a-box” containers.
-Once in these containers the cider will keep for several years if you so choose.
-The rest is sent off to be carbonated and bottled.
+Once in these containers the cider will keep for several years if you really wanted it to!
+We send the rest to local processors to be carbonated and bottled.

 The alcohol content: measuring this is something of an art form with a little control, and starts with the juice before fermentation!
 This identifies the specfic gravity.
-There are sophisticated appliances for measuring alcohol content, the best being an expensive ebulliometer.
+Our bottled cider is at 6%, while the dry bag-in-a-box is c.5.5%